sanosuke-s74/Test_Discord_Bot1/README.md

 package.json
 bot.js
 ```
+If pulling from repo, you'll get `auth.json.dist`.
+Rename this to `auth.json`.
 Place access token into auth.json.
-Do NOT commit it with access token.
+This is included in the `.gitignore`, so your token won't be commited.

 ## Step5
 In Terminal, navigate to bot's directory and run: